Buying and letting a property can be a great way to create an income, and secure funds for the future, but it isn’t all plain sailing.

 Perhaps the biggest concern in any property is the roof, and older properties are much more likely to have roofing problems.

-The roof helps keep a home weather-proof, dry, and warm, and it can be very costly to fix and replace.
+The roof helps keep a home weatherproof, dry, and warm, and it can be very costly to fix and replace.
 This work can also be inconvenient, so you want it completed while no one lives at the home to save both time and money and complaints from a tenant.
 Have a professional roofer check your roof for issues before letting an older home, and have them check your guttering while they are up there.
 Poor drainage can cause water damage to roofs and external brickwork.

 Older properties are full of character and are often a much better financial investment than new-build properties.
-If you check for these five potential pitfalls before you buy a property or let one to a tenant, you should be able to avoid any costly problems and maximise your return.
+If you check for these five potential pitfalls before you buy a property or leave one to a tenant, you should be able to avoid any costly problems and maximise your return.